-This meme, and others like it, have been making the rounds on social media, and as one who was not only young in the 80s, but young and queer in the 80s, I’d like to offer a response to the sneering Zoomer who thinks they’ve pulled a “gotcha” here.
+This meme, and others like it, have been making the rounds on social media, and as one who was not only young in the 80s, but young and gay in the 80s, I’d like to offer a response to the sneering Zoomer who thinks they’ve pulled a “gotcha” here.

 Trigger Warning: your beads are about to be read.